Chart Color Schemes

 The labour market in Horsham shows considerable strength compared to most other Australian regions

-Manufacturing has limited presence in Horsham, with 4.2% employment compared to 7.7% regionally.
-During the year to September 2025, the labour force decreased by 4.0%, alongside a 2.2% employment decline, causing unemployment to fall by 1.8 percentage points.
+Manufacturing's presence is limited at 4.2%, compared to the regional figure of 7.7%.
+The area offers limited local employment opportunities, as indicated by the Census working population vs resident population count.
+Between September 2024 and September 2025, the labour force decreased by 4.1% alongside a 2.2% employment decline, causing unemployment to fall by 1.8 percentage points.
 In comparison, Rest of Vic. recorded an employment decline of 0.7%, labour force decline of 0.6%, with unemployment rising marginally.
-State-level data from 25-Nov shows VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from Jobs and Skills Australia project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Horsham's employment mix suggests local employment should increase by 6.6% over five years and 13.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Horsham's employment mix indicates that local employment should increase by 6.6% over five years and 13.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment